-The Corporation's Board of Directors met six times during the year ended June 30, 2012.
-Among incumbent Directors, there were no absences from these meetings.
-The Audit Committee met five times during the year.
+The Corporation's Board of Directors met six times during the year ended June 30, 2014.
+Among incumbent Directors, there were two absences from these meetings.
+The Audit Committee met eight times during the year.
 The Pension Committee met two times during the year.
 The Nominating and Governance Committee met two times during the year.
 The Compensation Committee met two times during the year.
-The Finance Committee met two times during the year.
 Each incumbent Director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and of the Committees on which the Director served.